MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Benchmark Characteristics

-\textbf{Multi-Artifact Fix Patterns.} Mobile app fixes often require multi-artifact fixes.
-We categorize modified files in each patch into the eight artifact types defined in Table~\ref{tab:artifact-types}.
 Source files appear in nearly all instances (99.5\%).
-However, many fixes also require non-source changes: 20.6\% modify resources, 17.2\% modify localization files, 19.5\% modify build files, and 2.9\% modify manifest files.
-As summarized in Table~\ref{tab:instance-count-summary}, 35.7\% of instances modify two or more artifact types and 17.7\% modify three or more, demonstrating that cross-artifact coordination is a routine property of mobile app fixes.
+However, many fixes also require non-source changes: 20.4\% modify resources, 17.2\% modify localization files, 18.4\% modify build files, and 3.7\% modify manifest files.
+As summarized in Figure~\ref{fig:difficulty-distribution}, 41.0\% of instances modify two or more artifact types and 20.9\% modify three or more, demonstrating that cross-artifact coordination is a common property of mobile app fixes.
 Full combination-level counts with per-language breakdowns are reported in Table~\ref{tab:artifact-combinations} in the appendix.

 \textbf{Intra-Patch Language Diversity.} Fix patches also frequently span multiple languages.
 We identify cross-language instances by examining the set of source-language file extensions modified within each fix patch.
-In total, 21.9\% of instances modify source files written in more than one language.
-The most common pattern is Kotlin--Java co-modification, representing 20.6\% of all instances and 26.5\% of Kotlin-based fixes.
+In total, 20.7\% of instances modify source files written in more than one language.
+The most common pattern is Kotlin--Java co-modification, representing 19.8\% of all instances and 25.2\% of Kotlin-based fixes.
 This reflects the ongoing migration of Android projects from Java to Kotlin, with co-modification rates varying widely across repositories depending on their stage of migration: projects retaining residual Java code exhibit rates above 40\%, while repositories that have fully transitioned to Kotlin show none.
-A second cross-language pattern occurs in React-Native repositories, where TypeScript--JavaScript co-modification appears in 40.0\% of React-Native instances, reflecting gradual TypeScript adoption in existing JavaScript codebases.
+A second cross-language pattern occurs in React-Native repositories, where TypeScript--JavaScript co-modification appears in 18.8\% of React-Native instances, reflecting gradual TypeScript adoption in existing JavaScript codebases.